telerik/winforms-docs/controls/ribbonbar/simplified-mode/customizing-simplified-layout.md

 ## Using the ItemStyleChanging event to change the DisplayStyle of RadGallery items

-In this example you will use the __ItemStyleChanging__ event to change the display style of the gallery items, this way the gallery items will display only image when the simplified mode is enabled.
-The event arguments are giving the information about the mode that we are switching to.
+In this example, you will use the __ItemStyleChanging__ event to change the display style of the gallery items, this way the gallery items will display image only when the simplified mode is enabled.
+The event arguments are giving information about the mode that we are switching to.
 There is no need to reset the value when going back to the default mode, this is done automatically.
-For this example I am using the word inspired template where this simplified mode is enabled.
-The following snipped shows how you can change the style of the gallery item.
+For this example, I am using the word inspired template where this simplified mode is enabled.
+The following snippet shows how you can change the style of the gallery item.

 #### Using the ItemStyleChanging event